 - Application Deadline: April 30, 2018

-- Study Subject: Scholarships are awarded
+- Study Subject: The studentships are awarded

-- Scholarship Award: Scholarships of US$5,000 and US$10,000 are to be awarded to students who demonstrate excellence within their chosen fields and whose future career plans embrace both, the Tibetan culture of Compassion and Wisdom, and a commitment to give back to their communities and benefit humanity.
+- Award: Scholarships of US$5,000 and US$10,000 are to be awarded to students who demonstrate excellence within their chosen fields and whose future career plans embrace both, the Tibetan culture of Compassion and Wisdom, and a commitment to give back to their communities and benefit humanity.

 Eligible Countries: Tibetan students residing in India/Nepal are especially encouraged to apply.